scisco/github-sshkey-ubuntu/README.md

 #### Dependencies

-You must have `jd` installed on your system
+You must have `jq` installed on your system

-	$: sudo apt-get install jd
+	$: sudo apt-get install jq

 #### Run